“A life is not important except in the impact it has on other lives.” –– Jackie Robinson

 Impact, as it relates to work, means seeing positive, effective, and worthwhile outcomes and results from your work.

-According to the book, MAGIC: Five Keys to Unlock the Power of Employee Engagement, Impact is one of the five essential keys that make up the acronym, MAGIC (Meaning, Autonomy, Growth, Impact, Connection).
+According to the book, ENGAGEMENT MAGIC®: Five Keys to Unlock the Power of Employee Engagement, Impact is one of the five essential keys that make up the acronym, ENGAGEMENT MAGIC® (Meaning, Autonomy, Growth, Impact, Connection).